MikeD123/Stuff/Distributed Accomplishable Intents/README.md

 ### Distributed Accomplishable Intents

-tl;dr - We're going to turn the address bar into a search engine.
+#### tl;dr - We're should aim to turn the address bar into a search engine.
 Encoding the function calls and search terms for desired outcome into a natural language system.

 Can I borrow your brain for a second?
 I need you to try and wipe the idea of the address bar as a way to send and receive assets.
 Pasting in the janky addresses.
 Going through triple checking a bunch a characters to make sure they’re correct, then finally pulling the trigger and clicking confirm.